 Melissa Woods, Esq. on Discrimination in Healthcare Settings: What Healthcare Providers Can Do to Mitigate Bias and its Negative Effects

-This workshop will explore experiences of discrimination and harassment patients and providers may experience in healthcare settings.
+This workshop explored experiences of discrimination and harassment patients and providers may experience in healthcare settings.
 Melissa Woods is a lawyer who has spent the majority of her career actively engaged in litigation, advocacy and public education to reduce and eradicate discrimination and harassment in the workplace.
 She has worked at the NAACP Legal Defense and Educational Fund, the Civil Rights Bureau of the NYS Attorney General’s Office, and Meyer, Suozzi, English & Klein.
 Before starting her own consulting firm, Ms. Woods was the Deputy Commissioner and General Counsel at the New York City Commission on Human Rights.
-December 7, 2017 11:45 am - 1 pm VEC 1302/1303
+December 7, 2017.

 Trauma, Race, Medicine: Engaging Young Men of Color as Patients in Healthcare Settings